 Hibernation doesn’t always help either.
 I know you don’t want to go to the gym.
-I know you don’t want to eat healthy.
+You don’t want to eat healthy.
 I know you don’t want to go to that drinks thing your friends friend is having that you said you’d go to.
 But, if you can (and I know you can), go for an hour.
 Walk around the park, do a yoga class, nourish your body with a home cooked meal, talk to a friend (openly and honestly).
 Be kind to yourself.
 Ask what you need.
 Then listen and do.

 Oh, and that friend you’ve not heard from in a while?
 Don’t assume they’re just a crap friend or they don’t want to see you.
 Maybe they’re struggling with something.
-Maybe they need you.
+Perhaps they need you.
 Maybe you should ask.